ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Mendopath/1st Level/Regenerating Rite.md

 - **Target**:
 	- A creature within range.
 - **Components**:
-	- Kinetic
+	- Kinetic.
 - **Duration**:
-	- 3 turns.
+	- 3 turns. (+1 turn)
 - **Effects**
-	- You grant a creature within range conditional health regeneration.
-Every turn they heal 1d8+2 health for the duration of the psycast.
-This effect ends prematurely if the creature being healed takes any damage.
+	- *You place a weak psychic rite on a creature granted them regeneration.
+The regeneration allows for grievous wounds to ignore medical attention but any additional damage breaks the psychic rite.*
+	- For the psycast duration, at the end of the target creature's turn they regenerate a small amount of health.
 		- This healing counts as active healing.
+	- If the target creature takes damage, this psycast ends.
+- **Stats**:
+	- 1d8 + 2 Health per Turn from Regeneration.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 8 psyfocus spent above the normal cost for this psycast, the psycast lasts an additional turn.